Origin and History

 |Coat||Austrian style blue coat with 3 white buttons under the lapel and 1 white button in the small of the back

 Schirmer mentions straw as the distinctive colour and straw breeches.

 Gilardone, mentions yellow as the distinctive colour with light blue breeches.

 Staudinger, stangely, mentions some red waistcoats for this regiment, from 1761.

 The officers were distinguished by a silver lace on the tricorne which was also decorated with a black cockade fastened with a silver lace, and a silver gorget decorated with golden arms of Bavaria.

 The horses of the mounted officers had a yellow shabraques and yellow pistol housings, all trimmed in white.

-From 1759, the musicians wore the livery of La Rosée: yellow coat with bleu mourant (light blue) waistcoat and facings.
+From 1759, the musicians wore the livery of La Rosée: yellow coat with bleu mourant (light blue) waistcoat, cuffs and facings.
 The coat was decorated with frogs, swallow nests and laces.

 White bandolier edged white/blue.

 The white drum barrel was decorated with blue flames and with the crowned arms of Bavaria.
 The hoops were decorated with white and blue stripes.